SalgueroRoci/OCI-Terraform-Modules/README.md

 ## Step 4: Exporting the Custom Image

+We used the OCI CLI (command line interface) to export an image onto a bucket with this command:

+`oci compute image export to-object --image-id [OCID of image] -ns [OCI namespace] -bn [bucket name] --name [name of new object]`

 ## Step 5: Migrating the Custom Image

 ## Step 6: Creating a Compute Instance